Ace-c/hyprenv/README.md

 &nbsp;

-## Manually install these themes for applications
+## Install Themes For Applications :

 > [!TIP]
-> If you want to add/remove themes, then you need to make changes in the script file `switch1 to switch5` located in **~/.config/hypr/scripts/**.
+> You need to install the following application theme to sync with the system.
+If you want to add/remove themes, then you need to make changes to the script file `switch1 to switch5` located in **~/.config/hypr/scripts/**.

 ### Neovim :
 Install neovim distribution [NvChad](https://nvchad.com/docs/quickstart/install)